 History

-On November 14, 2003, the Ohio Center for the Book’s move to Cleveland Public Library was officially inaugurated by James H. Billington, Librarian of Congress, and John Cole, Director of the Center for the Book at the Library of Congress.
-Also in attendance at the event were Bob Ney, Congressman,18th District of Ohio; Michael Lucas, State Librarian of Ohio; and Edward A. D’Alessandro, former Director of Cleveland Public Library.
-The event was documented in the 2003 Annual Report of the Cleveland Public Library and in the Minutes of the November 2003 Meeting of the Cleveland Public Library Board of Trustees.
+While Ohio’s Center was first established at the State Library of Ohio in 1987, the Ohio Center for the Book moved to its current home at Cleveland Public Library in 2003.
+On November 14, 2003, a celebration officially inaugurating the Center’s new location was presided over by Librarian of Congress James H. Billington (at right in photo).
+Also participating in the event were (from the left) Bob Ney, Congressman,18th District of Ohio; Michael Lucas, State Librarian of Ohio; John Cole, Director of the Center for the Book at the Library of Congress; Edward A. D’Alessandro, former Director of Cleveland Public Library; and library director at the time, Andrew A. Venable, Jr. The event was documented in the 2003 Annual Report of the Cleveland Public Library and in the Minutes of the November 2003 Meeting of the Cleveland Public Library Board of Trustees.

 Past Programs